vedmant/my-little-bitcoin/README.md

 - Add unit tests
 - Add feature tests
-- Include new transactions in currently mined block
 - Frontend: update mempool when new transaction recieved through peers
 - Implement peers blockhains conflict resolution, download only needed part of chain since split
 - Add stats page with charts in UI, use separate chart module to cache chart data on server